-Leslie F. King is a survivor of human trafficking/sexual exploitation.
-She was coerced and forced into the lifestyle of prostitution at the tender age of 15 in Grand Rapids, MI.
+Leslie F. King is a survivor of human trafficking and sexual exploitation.
+She was coerced into the lifestyle of prostitution at the tender age of 15 in Grand Rapids, MI.
 She became trapped in the underworld of prostitution and drug addiction for over 20 years.
-On July 4, 2000 Leslie miraculously found the strength and the courage to get free.
-For the past 18 years she has been intense and intentional about working with women and teenage girls who find themselves trapped in the same horrors and loss of purpose.
+On July 4, 2000 Leslie miraculously found the strength and the courage to break free.
+Since 2003, she has been intensely engaged in working with individuals who find themselves trapped in the same horrors that she experienced.

-In 2005, Leslie utilized her experience, expertise, and inspiring example of a renewed lifestyle to open Sacred Beginnings, which is a safe haven that offers hope, and healing to prostituted women.
-Leslie consults with law enforcement agencies, human service professionals, clergy, and others requesting direction and understanding in working with prostituted women, teenagers, and children. she also speaks at various conferences and academic institutions on the issue of human trafficking.
+In 2005, Leslie utilized her experience, expertise, and inspiring example of a renewed lifestyle to open Sacred Beginnings, a safe haven that offers hope, and healing to trafficking victims.
+Leslie consults with law enforcement agencies, human service professionals, clergy, and others requesting direction and understanding in working with prostituted individuals.
+She also speaks at various conferences and academic institutions on the issue of human trafficking.

 MEET THE BOARD

 Kat is an MSW student at Western Michigan University.
 After working as an illustrator and graphic designer for 10 years, Kat decided to pursue social work full-time.
 She obtained her BFA in Illustration from ArtCenter College of Design in Pasadena, CA. She serves on the Missions Team at Redemption City Church along with her husband, James.